Map Local (File)

 - 3.Automatically generate a Local File from a Response from a Selected Request.

 - 4.Directly Edit the content from the app

 From Proxyman 2.27.0+, Map Local can work with GraphQL Request by a specific QueryName.
 Please check out the following GraphQL Document.

 Map Local Tools also offer various ways to quickly manipulate the Rule List and support hotkeys as well.

-Quick the Local File in Finder or your favorited Editor.
+- Quick the Local File in Finder or your favorite Editor.

-For matched response, the “Content-Type” will automatically replace with the type of local file.
+- For matched response, the “Content-Type” will automatically replace the type of local file.
 Ex: application/json, image/png, image/jpg, ….
 So the app will handle the response appropriately.